Updated July 27, 2014

 5. Store your honey, ground spices and oils away from heat, light and moisture, at room temperature, in a cupboard, preferably.
 Opened oils can be refrigerated.

 6. No ingredients that contain vitamin C, (except ground cardamom, which has the highest peroxide value for a spice and a low vitamin C level), should be used in the recipes.
 Hydrogen peroxide oxidizes vitamin C and is depleted in doing so.
-Some honeys naturally contain higher levels of vitamin C. Avoid using Anzer, buckwheat, linden flower, locust flower, mint, or thyme honeys.
+Some honeys naturally contain higher levels of vitamin C. Avoid using Anzer, buckwheat, chestnut, linden flower, locust flower, mint, or thyme honeys.
 Most honeys contain very low levels.
 Here is a list of the Vitamin C content of selected ingredients.

 7. Jarrah honey from Australia is known for its very high peroxide value and is a good choice for honey lightening.
 Information on Jarrah honey and current suppliers can be found here.